X2-DFD: A framework for eXplainable and eXtendable Deepfake Detection: Introduction

 \section{Introduction}

 Current generative AI technologies have enabled easy manipulation of facial identities, with many applications such as filmmaking and entertainment \citep{deepfake-survey-24}.
 However, these technologies can also be misused to create \textit{deepfakes}\footnote{The term ``deepfake" used here refers explicitly to \textbf{face} forgery images or videos.
 Full (natural) image synthesis is not strictly within our scope.} for malicious purposes, including violating personal privacy, spreading misinformation, and eroding trust in digital media.
-Hence, there is a pressing need to establish a reliable and robust system for detecting deepfakes.
-In recent years, numerous deepfake detection methods have been proposed \citep{li2018exposing,frequency-detect,mul-attention-detection,li2020face,chen2022self,shiohara2022detecting,yan2023ucf,yan2023transcending}, with most focusing on addressing the generalization issue that arises from the discrepancies between training and testing data distributions.

-Despite improvements in generalization performance, these methods typically only output a probability indicating whether a given input is AI-generated, without providing intuitive and convincing explanations behind the prediction.
-This lack of reliable explanations confuses users about why it is deemed fake.
-In some critical scenarios like incorporating the detection result into judicial evidence, explanations are underlying essential.
+Therefore, there is a pressing need to establish a reliable and robust system for detecting deepfakes.
+In recent years, numerous deepfake detection methods have been proposed \citep{li2018exposing,frequency-detect,mul-attention-detection,li2020face,chen2022self,shiohara2022detecting,yan2023ucf,yan2024transcending}, with the majority focusing on addressing the generalization issue when the manipulation methods between training and testing vary.
+However, these methods typically only output a probability indicating whether a given input is AI-generated, without providing intuitive and convincing explanations behind the prediction.

-Multimodal Large Language Models (MLLMs) have shown remarkable potential in many research areas \citep{survey-mllm}.
-Given their advanced vision-language integration capabilities, MLLMs hold promise for addressing the explainability gap.
-A few recent efforts \citep{jia2024chatgptdetectdeepfakesstudy,shield} have explored leveraging pre-trained MLLMs to obtain explainability for deepfake detection.
-However, our preliminary studies reveal limitations in pre-trained MLLMs, primarily due to an insufficient understanding of their capabilities specific to deepfake detection and a lack of effective strategies to enhance their performance.
-Specifically, we investigate the discrimination of several forgery-related features (\eg, blending, lighting) in the pre-trained MLLM (\eg, LLaVA), and find significant differences.
-As shown in Fig. \ref{fig:comparison}, we see that some features exhibit strong discriminative capability for deepfake detection, while others do not.
-This discrepancy may explain the limited detection performance of the pre-trained MLLM, as well as its unreasonable explanations.